CraigStuntz/CraigStuntz.github.io/drafts/2024-06-15-typechecking-1-1.markdown

 declarations.

 Bidirectional type checking combines type checking and type synthesis (inference) in a principled way.
-In some cases, we can infer/synthesize a type by following simple rules.
+Sometimes, given an expression we can synthesize/infer its type.
+Other times we know what type we are expecting and need to confirm (check) that the expression has an equivalent type.
+Bidirectional type checking tells us whether we should be using type synthesis or type checking in any given context.

 For example, if we enounter a variable at a use site (in other words, after it is declared), we can synthesize the type by looking up the variable in the context, or list of variables in scope.
-In other cases, we must check the type against some existing type, for example a function must be of a function type.
+In other cases, we must check the type against some existing type, for example if there is a function call in code then we must check that we are in fact calling a reference of a function type (and not, say, an integer).
 Bidirectional type checking makes it clear whether we should use synthesis or checking in any situation we might encounter in code.
 By doing so, it is a guideline for how to write a type checker which is sufficiently powerful to implement most features needed by contemporary programming languages, including some with advanced type systems.